FINANCIAL AID NEWS

 The Gibson Online portal is where you will need to provide Tulane with your Social Security Number.
-Shortly, ACCEPTED students will be sent an e-mail giving them instructions on how to access Gibson Online, and thus, input their Social Security Numbers.
+Once you are ACCEPTED by the Admission Department, you will be sent an e-mail giving you instructions on how to access Gibson Online, and thus, input your Social Security Number.
 Tulane University must have your Social Security Number in order to be able to download your Free Application of Federal Student Aid (FAFSA) from the Department of Education.
 Please do this step immediately.

 Since Tulane has a rolling admission policy, we continue to process admitted student aid throughout the year, so applications received after March 15, 2014 will be processed.